-Inside the narrow prisons of the Fort of Bard
+Inside the narrow prisons of the Fortress of Bard

 Dentro le anguste prigioni del Forte di Bard